 Regular Checkups and Cleanings

+Professional cleanings help remove buildup in areas that daily brushing and flossing may miss.
 When you come into Fremont Star Dental for a cleaning, we use special tools to clean around your implant.
 Metal tools used for regular teeth can scratch the titanium, so we use instruments made just for implant patients.

 Checking the Bone